LongshanShang/gitssh/README.md

 # testOfGit
-init of git for all the work
+a readme markdown file init of git for all the work